oracle-livelabs/goldengate/ggma-topologies/cascading-topology-uc-admin-client/cascading-topology-admin-client.md

         </copy>

       d.
 Check the parameter file for the Replicat `REPN` and Extract `EXTS` are set up.
-In case, it is not set up, then create the EXTN.prm file using the EDIT PARAMS command:
+In case, it is not set up, then create the `EXTS.prm` file using the `EDIT PARAMS` command:

           <copy>